jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ## [1] -7
 ```

-Concerning returning function output, most of the same rules apply as with Python.
+Concerning returning function output, most of the same rules apply to Python.
 Be sure to remember that ```return()``` will only process a single object, so multiple items must usually be returned as a list.
 Note that your ordering of the functions matters, too.

 ```r